A different kind of running club in Copenhagen

 We are an international, non-competitive running club.
 The Copenhagen club was founded in 1980, but the Hash House Harriers movement dates back to 1938.
 It wouldn't still exist if it wasn't fun!

 We run every week of the year, on Saturday at 14.30 in the winter (October to March) and Monday at 18.30 in the summer (April to September).
 The attendance is usually 30-50 people in the summer, and we get decimated to roughly half of the usual pack by the winter cold.

-We most often run in the forest, apart from the darkest weeks of winter when we move to the city.
-We start from a different location each time.
-We usually from from a parking lot next to a train station or bus stop in the Greater Copenhagen area.
+We most often run in the forests and other interesting bits of nature, but also have city runs, especially in the winter.
+We usually start from a parking lot next to a train station or bus stop in the Greater Copenhagen area, which you can find via the front page or the Runlist.
 Look for a group of people in colourful clothes.
-Sometimes the way from the station to the meeting point is marked with chalk or flour blobs, especially if there is a parking lot on either way of the rails.
+Sometimes the way from the station to the meeting point is marked with chalk or flour blobs, especially if there are parking lots on both sides of the station.
 When it's cold, bring some warm clothes to put on after the run.
 There is always at least one car available where you can store your bag during the run.

 Every week we run in a different area, and we don't know the route beforehand - only the so-called hare, i.e. person that marked the trail, knows it, and the rest of us needs to find it by following marks made with flour.
 Once in a while the trail will stop (it's a so-called "check") and from that point you need to find out where it continues - the marks will continue after 100-200 meters.
 This way if you're a fast runner, you have a chance to run more by checking out possible trails.
 If you're a slow runner, there is a chance that the right trail will be found by the time you get to the "check".
-This way the fastest runner and the slowest walker will most likely finish the run within a few minutes from each other.
+This way the fastest runner and the slowest walker will most likely finish the run within a few minutes of each other.